BTR Free Player

 Screenshot

 This is a screenshot of the player.
-It does not work, you cannot click on it here.
 All of the fixed text can easily be changed by editing the player.html file and all the styling is in a separate player.css file which you are also free to change.
-Things animate a little bit, metadata shows up, all that good stuff.
-I might add a working demo page at some point.

 Copyright, Licence, Etc.

-Although I gave some directions and asked for some tweaks and changes, this project was Robowritten.
+Although I gave directions and asked for tweaks and changes, this project was Robowritten.
 Created primarily by machine.
 In my understanding of copyright law, it may not actually merit any copyright protection.

 As far as “a licence” for any aspect of this project that might be deemed human-created or capable of meriting copyright protection (except for the name), I release this project under the WTFPL.
 You can use it however you wish, edit it slightly or massively.
 Redistribute your changed version if you like – the only requirement is that you use a different name if you distribute your derivative work.